Perungan Pojat: History

 Rovaniemen Santasport was founded in 2006 when volleyball teams Perungan Pojat and Napapiirin Palloketut combined.
-In its first season the team became Finland league Champion.
-After that the teams split up.
+In its first season, the team became Finland league Champion.
+After that, the teams split up.
 Perungan Pojat became Santasport.
-In 2008 Santasport won again Championship.
-Santasport won silver in the last season they played in Finnish volleyball league.
-After volleyball season 2008/2009 the club's name changed to Perungan Pojat once again.
+In 2008 Santasport won the Championship again.
+Santasport won silver in the last season they played in Finnish volleyball league, the 2008-09 season.
+After that season, the club's name changed to Perungan Pojat once again.